ShadowTraffic/shadowtraffic-ai-context/markdown-docs/docs.md

 You can optionally loop the chain to make it run indefinitely.
 [Example 2](#looping-a-chain)

-Lastly, instead of an easing function, you can also supply a numeric function in its place.
+Instead of an easing function, you can also supply a numeric function in its place.
 This is handy if you want to model a value ramping up, holding steady, and then declining.
 [Example 3](#supply-a-numeric-function)

+Lastly, you can freely mix time-based and [counting-based](/functions/easing/#counting-easings) easings.
+[Example 4](#mixing-easing-types)

 ---